Pantterit: Men

+103-point game

+On March 21, 2026, 18-year old Nantii Ruuhilahti scored 103 points against BC Nokia.
+The performance occurred in the Under-19 Finnish Basketball Championship league, breaking the Finnish basketball record for most points in a single game.
+He also recorded eight rebounds, five steals, and two assists in Pantterit's 186–77 win.

+Women

 Pantterit women's team rose to the women's premier league, Naisten Korisliiga again for the 1998–99 season, for the first time after their last visit in the 1970–71 season.
 Pantterit had a strong team and gained instant success and won their first ever Korisliiga title in the 1999–00 season.
 Pantterit reclaimed their title in 2001 and 2002.
 They also won the championship in 2004 and 2006.
 The team were unfortunately dissolved after the 2006 championship win due lack of financial resources.
 They also gave up their place in the women's Baltic Basketball League.